rmc-softdev/RealEstateFrontend/README.md

 ## About this app
-This is a personal side project of mine (made with React and Redux), which is based on a anime community app I'm very fond of.
-It is designed to showcase the most recent and core React skills (as of 2020).
+This is my master project.
+It was entirely designed by me, but

 ## Live demo at https://aniworld-mern.web.app/
 <img src="https://i.ibb.co/GswL4gn/index.png" width="100%">